squidfunk/mkdocs-material/docs/reference/abbreviations.md

 # Abbreviations

-Technical documentation often incurs the usage of a lot of acronyms, which may need additional explanation, especially for new user of your project.
+Technical documentation often incurs the usage of many acronyms, which may need additional explanation, especially for new user of your project.
 For these matters, Material for MkDocs uses a combination of Markdown extensions to enable site-wide glossaries.